 You do not have to be an endurance rider to enjoy the comfort of this saddle though.
 The rails are lightweight titanium alloy and the cover is durable waterproof microfiber.
 Overall I would say this is the best road bike saddle.

 The Tekno sits at the top end of the road bike seat spectrum and is designed for low, aerodynamic racing in the drops.
 A wide cut out through almost the length of the saddle.

 A synthetic cover complements the carbon base and carbo-keramic oval rails (make sure your seat post clamps are compatible) to make this a seriously lightweight option.

 The only place where it is not light is on your wallet but you are paying for a serious piece of equipment that will help you stay comfortable and fast.
 While not cheap, its certainly a top contender for the best road bike seat.

-Another great choice for endurance riding.
-The dropped nose is intended to reduce pressure while still providing support.
+The Prologo Dimension is another great choice for endurance biking.
+The dropped nose is intended to reduce pressure while still providing support on long rides.

 Even twins do not have exactly the same butts.
 Bear this in mind when reading any saddle reviews because it is highly unlikely that the reviewer has a similar anatomy to yours.

 Whether a saddle fits and is comfortable or not is a very personal assessment and no one can tell you that any one saddle is the one for you.